 THESE TERMS OF SERVICE SET FORTH THE LEGALLY BINDING TERMS AND CONDITIONS THAT GOVERN YOUR USE OF THE SERVICE.
-BY CLICKING ON THE “I ACCEPT” BUTTON, COMPLETING THE REGISTRATION PROCESS, AND/OR BROWSING THE SERVICE, YOU (“USER” OR “YOU”) ARE ACCEPTING THESE TERMS OF SERVICE (ON BEHALF OF YOURSELF OR THE ENTITY THAT YOU REPRESENT), AND YOU REPRESENT AND WARRANT THAT YOU HAVE THE RIGHT, AUTHORITY, AND CAPACITY TO ENTER INTO THESE TERMS OF SERVICE.
-YOU MAY NOT ACCESS OR USE THE SITES OR SERVICE OR ACCEPT THE TERMS OF SERVICE IF (A) YOU ARE NOT OF LEGAL AGE TO FORM A BINDING CONTRACT WITH FUNDERA; (B) YOU ARE PROHIBITED BY LAW FROM RECEIVING OR USING THE SERVICE; OR (C) YOU ARE NOT A U.S. RESIDENT.
+BY COMPLETING THE REGISTRATION PROCESS AND/OR BROWSING THE SERVICE, YOU ARE ACCEPTING THESE TERMS OF SERVICE (ON BEHALF OF YOURSELF OR THE ENTITY THAT YOU REPRESENT), AND YOU REPRESENT AND WARRANT THAT YOU HAVE THE RIGHT, AUTHORITY, AND CAPACITY TO ENTER INTO THESE TERMS OF SERVICE.
+YOU MAY NOT ACCESS OR USE THE SITES OR SERVICE OR ACCEPT THESE TERMS OF SERVICE IF (A) YOU ARE NOT OF LEGAL AGE TO FORM A BINDING CONTRACT WITH FUNDERA; (B) YOU ARE PROHIBITED BY LAW FROM RECEIVING OR USING THE SERVICE; OR (C) YOU ARE NOT A U.S. RESIDENT.
 IF YOU DO NOT AGREE WITH ALL OF THE PROVISIONS OF THESE TERMS OF SERVICE, DO NOT ACCESS AND/OR USE THE SITES OR SERVICE.

-Your use of, and participation in, the Service may be subject to additional terms (collectively, “Supplemental Terms”) and such Supplemental Terms will either be listed in the Terms of Service or will be presented to you for your acceptance when you sign up to use the supplemental Service.
-If the Terms of Service are inconsistent with the Supplemental Terms, the Supplemental Terms will control with respect to such Service.
-The Terms of Service and any applicable Supplemental Terms are referred to herein as the “Agreement.”
-If applicable, you may be subject to a separate secure application service agreement (“Secure Application Service Agreement”) with respect to the offering of certain products.
+Your use of, and participation in, the Service may be subject to additional terms (collectively, “Supplemental Terms”) and such Supplemental Terms will either be listed in these Terms of Service or will be presented to you for your acceptance when you sign up to use the supplemental service.
+If these Terms of Service are inconsistent with the Supplemental Terms, the Supplemental Terms will control with respect to such Service.
+These Terms of Service and any applicable Supplemental Terms are referred to herein as the “Agreement.

 3. DEFINITIONS AND INTERPRETATION.